 - In the Home > Custom Views page, using a dedicated MAP widget.

-Use the following procedures to use and administrate Centreon MAP.
+Use the following procedures to use and administer Centreon MAP.

 - Installing MAP describes prerequisites and procedures to install MAP.